PataphysicalSociety/soupault.app/site/reference-manual.md

 ## Character encoding

-By default, soupault assumes that all pages are stored in UTF-8.
+By default, soupault assumes that all pages are stored in <wikipedia>UTF-8</wikipedia>.
-However, if your website uses a different encoding and you have reasons to keep it that way, you can configure soupault to use it.
+However, if your website uses a different encoding and you have reasons to keep it that way, you can specify the encoding explicitly.

 ```toml
 [settings]